-If you are at high risk of developing gestational diabetes (eg, obesity , family history for type 2 diabetes , previous history of gestational diabetes), your doctor may recommend that you undergo glucose tolerance testing as soon as possible.
+If you have risk factors for developing gestational diabetes (such as, obesity , family history for type 2 diabetes , or previous history of gestational diabetes), your doctor may recommend that you undergo glucose tolerance testing as soon as possible.
 If your initial test is negative, you will be retested between 24 and 28 weeks of gestation.

 If you are at average risk, your doctor will give you a screening test between 24-28 weeks of gestation.

 You may not need to be screened if you are at low risk for gestational diabetes.
 But, to be low risk, you must meet all of the following criteria:

 For the 50 gram glucose screening test, you do not need to fast.
 You are given a drink that contains 50 grams of glucose.
 One hour later, your blood sugar level is tested.

 Doctors use different screening tests and cutoff values to suspect the diagnosis.
 Generally, these 1 hour values range from 130 mg/dL (7.2 mmol/L) to 140 mg/dL (7.8 mmol/L).
 If your blood glucose is abnormally high at 1 hour, you will need to take a 3-hour glucose tolerance test to confirm the diagnosis.

 Gestational diabetes mellitus (GDM).
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116237/Gestational-diabetes-mellitus-GDM.
 Updated June 29, 2017.
 Accessed September 12, 2017.